 - Death – Head-on collisions represent 29.9% of all vehicle-related fatalities.
 It’s the second most common type of deadly accident in the country, behind angle collisions.

 With the various factors involved in head-on accidents, it’s not surprising that they typically result in high medical bills.
 Emergency room visits and hospitalization are expensive.
 Many victims require months of ongoing medical treatment to recover from their injuries.
 The resulting bills can cause economic burdens and lead to unmanageable debt.
 You should not have to worry about your present or future medical bills related to the accident.

 The cost of repairing or replacing a car is expensive.
 Anyone can total their vehicle in this type of accident.

 Fortunately, there are options for seeking compensation for these expenses.
 You may file an injury claim or civil lawsuit against the at-fault driver and pursue compensation that covers the losses you have sustained, including the expense of medical bills, lost income, and other expenses.
 An experienced Corpus Christi head-on collision lawyer can represent you and seek the money you need to cover your medical expenses, replace lost income due to your inability to work, and compensate for the emotional and physical pain you were forced to endure.

 How Can Our Lawyers Help

-Herrman & Herrman takes pride in the legal services we provide to accident victims throughout south Texas.
+Herrman & Herrman takes pride in the legal services we provide to accident victims throughout Texas.
 We also serve our community by supporting various charitable organizations and fundraising events.